Wednesday, July 17, 2024

 In the end, I still do not have definitive evidence that Big Mama is Mary Kilte Newton McMullan.
 But it is probable that she is.
 She is a relative by marriage to Louise Gwynn, and Louise would have wanted to keep that handsome portrait in the family.
 She is of the right age to be the woman in the portrait.
 She is of English birth according to the Census records, and so is the woman in the portrait if my grandfather's recollection is correct.
 And the McMullans had enough money to afford an elaborate portrait.

 Nor do I know how my great-grandmother ended up with the McMullan portraits.
 But she was a formidable lady, so she was certainly capable of persuading her cousins that she was the appropriate guardian for the family heirlooms.
+In any case, most of the McMullan cousins were dead by the time Louise married and moved to Baltimore, so perhaps there were no other claimants for the family portraits.

 So, Big Mama now resides at my brother's house where we celebrate her at our family gatherings.